jakobkmar/KSpigot/guide/docs/commands/brigardier.md

 #### The command context

-You can use the command context to get the command source.
+You can use the command context in `executes` to get the command source.
 You can use the source for:

 - `source.bukkitSender` to get the `CommandSender`
 - `source.player` ensure that a player executed the command and get that `Player`
 - `source.bukkitWorld` to get the world of the executor

+If you are using `runs`, you can access these by using `sender` instead of `source`.

 ### Literals (subcommands)